COMBSS: Best Subset Selection via Continuous Optimization: Simulation Experiments

 The data is generated from the linear model:

-where each row of the predictor matrix $X$ is generated from a multivariate normal distribution with zero mean and covariance matrix $\Sigma$ with diagonal elements $\Sigma_{j,j} = 1$ and off-diagonal elements $\Sigma_{i,j} = \rho^{|i - j|}$, $i \neq j$, for some correlation parameter $\rho \in (-1, 1)$.
-In order to investigate a challenging situation, we use $\rho=0.8$ to mimic strong correlation between predictors.
+Here, each row of the predictor matrix $X$ is generated from a multivariate normal distribution with zero mean and covariance matrix $\Sigma$ with diagonal elements $\Sigma_{j,j} = 1$ and off-diagonal elements $\Sigma_{i,j} = \rho^{\vert i-j \vert}$, $i \neq j$, for some correlation parameter $\rho \in (-1, 1)$. { Note that the noise $\epsilon$ is a $n$-dimensional vector of independent and identically distributed normal variables with zero mean and variance $\sigma^2$.} In order to investigate a challenging situation, we use $\rho=0.8$ to mimic strong correlation between predictors.
 For each simulation, we fix the signal-to-noise ratio (\textsf{SNR}) and compute the variance $\sigma^2$ of the noise $\boldsymbol{\epsilon}$ using

-We consider the following two simulation settings (also used in \cite{BKM16}): \begin{itemize} \item {\bf Beta-type 1:} $k_0 =10$ components of $\bbeta$ are equal to $1$ at equally spaced indices between $1$ and $p$, and all other components of $\bbeta$ are $0$.
+We consider the following two simulation settings: \begin{itemize} \item {\bf Case 1:} The first $k_0 =10$ components of $\bbeta$ are equal to $1$ and all other components of $\bbeta$ are equal to $0$.